 It seems we got lucky that the evening we saw them, they were only at midnight.
 An early show for the Valencians!
 We waited around amongst the excited crowd for about 15 minutes before they started, right on schedule.
 It was worth the wait!

 The energy around us and from the pyrotechnics show was grand.
 It was also cool to see everyone on their balconies in the square, watching from offices and their apartments.

 How is Fallas Festival Funded and What Does it Bring to Valencia?

 Neighborhoods pay a lot of money to contribute to their fallas each year.
 And the festival brings millions to Valencia.

-We’re not sure exactly how much money goes into the sculptures, parades, costumes, committees, paying artists and the like.
-But we were given a little inside information from our hotel concierge that it’s a very expensive celebration to put on.
-And the individual neighborhoods and “Fallas commissions” bear a lot of the brunt of that expense.
+We're not sure exactly how much money goes into the sculptures, parades, costumes, committees, paying artists and the like.
+But we were given a little inside information from our hotel concierge that it's a very expensive celebration to put on.
+And the individual neighborhoods and “Fallas commissions” bear much of the brunt of that expense.
 But it makes them proud to be Valencian.

 Consider that Fallas brings millions of dollars (or euros) to the city annually as well.
 To the tune of about half €500,000.
 And we can't recommend visiting during the first few week of March to witness aspects of it yourself enough!
 Join the festivities.

 Disclosure: There may be affiliate links in this post, which means we may earn a small commission if you click the link and proceed with a purchase, at no cost to you.
 We truly only recommend products or services we personally use.